FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 ### Step 4: Build the upper level umbrella ontology

-**Aim**

-To build the umbrella ontology, aimed to model the main entity of the use case and its relationships with the ontology classes extracted on the previous Step.

-**Main roles and tasks**

-_Domain Expert_ and _Use Case/Scenario Owner_ identify the main entity of the use case and its relationships with extracted modules.
-Both, the main entity and the relationships with the ontology classes previously extracted can be locally specified - i.e., be defined in the scope of the application ontology - or can also be extracted from external knolwedge sources.
+The umbrella ontology is the root structure of the ontology.
+Building the umbrella ontology aims to model the main entity of the use case and its relationships with the ontology classes extracted on the previous step.The main identity of the ontology and relationships with extracted modules can be identified by domain experts, or specified by the use case owner.

-**Supporting roles and tasks**

-_Ontology Developer_ generates the artifacts to build the _umbrella_ ontology by means of the ROBOT tool.

-**Overview**

 ROBOT provides a template-driven ontology term generation system.
 A ROBOT template is a tab-separated values (TSV) or comma-separated values (CSV) file that depicts a set of patterns to build ontology entities - i.e., classes, properties, and individuals -.
 These templates can be used for modular ontology development.
 After the _Domain Expert_ and the _Use Case/Scenario Owner_ specify the main entity of the use case and its relationships with remaining ontology entities, the _Ontology Developer_ generates the ROBOT templates depicting the set of patterns aimed to build the _umbrella_ ontology.